AdamKhalif8254/Hirestack/README.md

 HireStack was created and is maintained by:

 - Adam Khalif
-- Ahmed
+- Ahmed el farra
 - Abdul Muhaimin

-We appreciate their hard work and dedication to this project.
+- Ammar Alzureiqi

 ## Contact